yuandi42/dotfiles/README.md

 2. Daemons that should start with graphical session, and one daemon corresponds to one graphical session.
 When another graphical session is launched in other tty/seat, another corresponding daemons should starts with it.
-For exmaple, your graphical panel.
+For example, your graphical panel.
 It should start when you launch your WM, and when you launch another WM in another tty (don't ask why, it just could happen), you cannot expect the previous panel process to work in your new X session.
 Get